 When it comes to graphics cards, we go pretty in-depth.
-Every year we test dozens of different GPUs from both AMD and Nvidia to see which ones are worth your money, and which are dead on arrival.
+Every year we test dozens of GPUs from both AMD and Nvidia to see which ones are worth your money, and which are dead on arrival.
 To ensure our information is always relevant, we continue to evaluate them as new games, drivers, and card-specific features are launched.

-To make that process a little easier, and to reduce the burden that comes with reading through dozens of individual GPU reviews, we're bringing you TechSpot's Best Graphics Cards line-up.
+To make that process a little easier, and to reduce the burden that comes with reading through dozens of individual GPU reviews, we're bringing you TechSpot's Best Graphics Cards buying guide.
 This piece is intended to answer one simple question: Given a specific budget, which is the graphics card you should buy?
 Fret no more.

 - Entry-Level GPU ($100)